ecmwf/anemoi-graphs/docs/graphs/node_coordinates/npz_file.rst

 grid definition files and `resolution` is the resolution of the grid to be used.

-By default, the grid files are supposed to be in the `grids` folder in the same directory as the recipe file.
-The grid definition files are expected to be name `"grid_{resolution}.npz"`.
+By default, the grid files are assumed to be in the `grids` folder in the same directory as the recipe file.
+The grid definition files are expected to be named `"grid_{resolution}.npz"`.

 .. note::